-On our way to stay at Homelands in Fife, we stopped off to see The Kelpies in Falkirk.
-I don’t remember when The Kelpies first came on my radar, but I think it was when Freddie Flintoff took his fish and chip van there in his TV programme Freddie Fries Again?
+On our way to stay at Homelands in Fife, we stopped to see The Kelpies in Falkirk.
+I don’t remember when The Kelpies first came on my radar, but I think it was when Freddie Flintoff took his fish and chip van in his TV programme Freddie Fries Again?

 Thanks to Scotland’s massive road-building scheme, we arrived late in the day.
 I was thinking of giving them a miss, but I’m glad I didn’t because, at first sight, The Kelpies really are spectacular and take your breath away.

 Wheelchair Friendly Day Out in Falkirk

-If you’re looking for a great day out in Falkirk, then The Helix should be high on your list.
+If you’re looking for a great day out in Falkirk, then The Helix should be on your list.

 The Kelpies are mythical creatures, taking the form of water horses.
 The two beasts are beyond impressive, and they’re magical.
 I tweeted out when we arrived that “nothing can prepare you for them”, and I meant it.

 Their size, detail and sheer majesty do stop you in your tracks.
 We could not take the tour inside The Kelpies, but we spoke to another visitor who had, and he gave it a massive thumbs up.

 Visiting The Kelpies

 There are plenty of car parks on The Helix if you want to enjoy the open space.
 Because we were only visiting The Kelpies, and as we’re blue badge holders, we could drive up to the visitor centre.

 When you arrive at the entrance barrier, press the intercom, and the staff will let you in, drive carefully up to the visitor centre.
 You can then park at the side of the visitor centre, and it’s a short walk on level ground to The Kelpies.